 When things are not working the way we want them to, we tend to make excuses.
-Many moments of our lives, we are just waiting and hoping for things to change and for destiny to be on our side.
+In many moments of our lives, we are just waiting and hoping for things to change and for destiny to be on our side.
 But we forget that we always have a choice.
 By making a list of actions you can take, and implementing them, you make things happen instead of letting things happen to you.
-This next activity will support the participants in learning more about initiative, in a very meaningful way.
+This next activity will support the participants in learning more about the idea of taking initiative, in a very meaningful way.

 guided reflection; individual introspection.

 floor mats, blindfolds, pens, papers, and a speaker.